 Content

-Content that is more promotional in nature may not justify a gated form, but may still offer valuable support for a prospect’s self-sell journey.
-Examples include service brochures, fact sheets or introductory content.
+Promotional content may be ungated but may still offer valuable support for a prospect’s self-sell journey.
+Examples include service brochures, fact sheets, or introductory content.

 Search Engine Optimization (SEO)

-SEO helps make pages more visible to visitors searching on key topics.
-Web pages and content are optimized for keywords and site quality performance using current standards as outlined by major search engines like Google.
+SEO helps make pages more visible to visitors searching for key topics.
+Web pages and content are optimized for keywords and site quality performance using current standards outlined by major search engines like Google.

 Blog

-A blog will increase website’s usefulness and search engine visibility.
+A blog will increase a website’s usefulness and search engine visibility.
 Programs will publish original and evergreen content at regular intervals.
 The volume should align with resources and ability to execute.
-While, higher blog post volumes help increase search search visibility, any consistent program schedule will present opportunities for content amplification on social media and prospect engagement.
-Evergreen content that does not lose its relevance and value offers additional leverage as it can be updated periodically and maintain the same permalink URL.

 Paid Search and Paid Social